Quick Start

 const assistant = new Assistant({ assistantKey: "my-assistant-key" });

-assistant.joinRoom("https://your-subdomain.whereby.com/your-room-name");
+await assistant.joinRoom("https://your-subdomain.whereby.com/your-room-name");

-1. Start using your assistant!
+1. Once the room is connected start using your assistant!

-assistant.sendChatMessage("Hello!
+roomConnection.sendChatMessage("Hello!
 I'm your assistant, how can I help you?");

 const assistant = new Assistant({ assistantKey: "my-assistant-key" });

-assistant.sendChatMessage("Hello!
+roomConnection.sendChatMessage("Hello!
 I'm your assistant, how can I help you?");

 Using Trigger API